National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/story.md

 ## Onboarding {#sec-story-onboarding}

 As is typical for access to patient data outside your own institution, institutional participation in N3C requires legal be put in place.
-Even with strong institutional support, execution of the university's Data Use Agreement with the NIH may take several months in legal and administrative channels.
+The initial time investment is higher for an N3C investigation compared to most, but project-specific work tends to go faster.
+System access generally requires your institution to sign a Data Use Agreement with N3C, and even with strong institutional support this can takes several months in legal and administrative channels.^[On the other hand, hundreds of institutions have already done so.
+You can check the list at <https://covid.cd2h.org/duas>, and more detail about this process is covered in @sec-onboarding-enclave-access]
-Yet after clearing that first (tall) hurdle for your site, each specific project takes only a week or two to be processed by the N3C staff.
+Yet after clearing that first (tall) hurdle for your site, data access for each specific project takes only a week or two to be processed by the N3C Data Access Committee.
 That's a remarkably short time considering the scale of available data.
-It's likely quicker than initiating a project based on a single EMR from your site --much quicker than EMRs from 70+ sites.
+It's likely quicker than initiating a project based on a single EMR from your site, and much quicker than accessing EMRs from 70+ sites individually.

 :::{.callout-note icon=false}